Zhangjason308/SYSC3110-GROUP34/Deliverable2-README.txt

 Copyright 2022 Jalal Mourad, Caleb Lui-Yee, Jason Zhang, Triton Crowley

 How to use:

 1. Run the main.java file in ScrabbleFrame.java.
-2. Player's turn:
+2. Player's turn: Start from the yellow tile

 -------------------------------------------- Game Options: Play, Skip, Swap ---------------------------------------------

 	Play:
 		1. Click desired number of pieces from the Hand
 		2. Click the piece placement on the board (If multiple pieces were selected, they will be placed in order of selection)
 		3. Select "Play"
 		Note: Invalid words or placements will return all pieces to Hand, and will ask player to retry

 	Skip:
 		1. Select "Skip"